RekhilAlias/Termux-malayalam-full-cammands/README.md

 how to use this

-step 1 : copy and paste it termux
+step 1 : clone link and paste it termux

+enter

 step 2 : open termux home directory